memgraph/documentation/pages/querying/exploring-datasets/got-deaths.md

----
-id: got-deaths
-title: Game of Thrones deaths
-sidebar_label: Game of Thrones deaths
+# Game of Thrones deaths
----

 This article is part of a series intended to show how to use Memgraph on real-world data to retrieve some interesting and useful information.